karam-mustafa/apis-generator/README.md

 apis generator was developed for [laravel 5.8+](http://laravel.com/) to accelerate your work by building for you new api just a few clicks .

-this package came with base controller which helps to handle some logic and generate response, and we will develop all functions that help developers to reduced development time, and simple interface to manage api creations and view all api you had made before based on credential json file.
+this package came with base controller which helps to handle some logic and generate response, we will develop all functions that help developers to reduced development time, simple interface to manage api creations process and view all api you had made before based on credential json file.

 What this package build ?
 -------------------------
 this package auto build :
-- Model : with fill fillable proerties based to what you insert.
+- Model : with fill fillable properties depending on the values you chose.
-- Request : with validations rules.
+- Request : with validations rules and handle validation error message.
 - Controller : with full crud process based on base controller.
 - Resource : to get resources data from model.
 - Migration : with auto generate for your database columns.